How do you react when you make a mistake?

 6. Extract the lessons to be learned.

-The inner critic is hard to us for a reason.
+The inner critic is hard on us for a reason.
 Apart from helping us resolve our past issues, it tells us where we can improve.
 Instead of fighting with your negative self-talk, learn to extract lessons from it.

 When we observe our self-criticisms, we don’t deny the facts.
 When we make a mistake, we don’t pretend that we didn’t.
 That is a fact and we have to accept it.
 We just don’t add any stories to it.
 If we are always criticizing ourselves for making the same mistakes, perhaps it’s time to change our methods or get help from someone else.
 The inner critic brings some valuable information to us, so we don’t want to shut it off completely.